-The online display of CAAM's collections data base represents only a fraction of its permanent collection.
+The online display of CAAM's collections data base displays items in our permanent collection.

 Keyword search - use descriptive words, collection numbers, call numbers or words in the collection title to search.
 Use an asterisk (*) if the complete spelling of the word is unknown; as in, "ang*" when searching for "angela".

 Random Images - a random selection of images and record files are displayed.
 Record files contain the most descriptive information.
 Image files (.jpg) only contain captions.

 Click & Search - allows searching by choosing a letter and matching collections are displayed.

 Advanced Search - allows searching by categories.

 The California African American Museum has a substantial collection of nineteenth century academic and naturalistic landscape paintings including the works of Edward M. Bannister, Robert Scott Duncanson and Grafton Tyler Brown.
 Studying works by these artists and their lives help us to broaden our understanding of the participation of African Americans in American life and culture and help us to understand the prevailing tastes and attitudes of a period when African Americans were viewed as inhuman and incapable of educational and aesthetic pursuits in life.

 During the Harlem Renaissance of the 1920s, many African Americans attempted to redefine themselves in a modern world by establishing a national cultural identity in all of the arts.
 As they became familiar with African sculpture, they began to incorporate those elements and iconography into their work.
 Their artwork was also informed by twentieth century Cubism, which leads to the deconstruction and reorganization of forms so that their compositions are read from multiple vantage points.
 These compositional considerations are significant to the development of many African American artists and are highlighted in the works of Sargent Claude Johnson, Charles White, Beulah Woodard, Noah Purifoy, John Outterbridge, Betye Saar, John T. Riddle and David Hammons.